MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.2.1`
+- Added a cache service for descriptors all over the orm, to prevent tons of small objects filling the heap.
+- Removed constructors receiving descriptors.
+Now all the ORM classes should refer to the cache for descriptors.
+- Descriptor constructors are now internal and can not be instantiated outside the ORM.

 Version `2.2.0`
 - Refactor command handling to allow parallel execution of the ORM without conflicting with some of the connectors.
 The orm does not cache a command inside the command builder any more.